syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-Hyperlinks.md

 </table>

-## How to disable hyperlink navigation in PDF Viewer?
+## How to disable hyperlink navigation in PDF Viewer

-We can disable the hyperlink navigation in PDF viewer control by setting the value of `Handled` in the `HyperlinkClickedEventArgs` parameter as true in the [HyperlinkClicked](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.PdfViewer.PdfViewerControl.HyperLinkClickedEventHandler.html) Event which is available in the PdfViewerControl and PdfDocumentView class.
+You can disable the hyperlink navigation in PDF viewer control by setting the value of `Handled` in the `HyperlinkClickedEventArgs` parameter as true in the [HyperlinkClicked](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.PdfViewer.PdfViewerControl.HyperLinkClickedEventHandler.html) Event which is available in the PdfViewerControl and PdfDocumentView class.
-Please refer the below example for more details.
+Please refer to the following example for more details.

 {% tabs %}
 {% highlight c# %}